adonisjs/v6-docs/content/docs/testing/introduction.md

-# Introduction
+# Testing

 AdonisJS has in-built support for writing tests.
 You do not have to install additional packages or wire up your application to be ready for testing - All the hard work has already been done.

-In fact, AdonisJS comes with an example functional test you can run using the `test` command.
+You can run the application tests using the following ace command.

 ```sh
 node ace test